Chapter 1 : The Giant Squid

 Blaise’s long fingers wrap around his hand.

 “Blaise Zabini,” he says.
 “I come here to remember.”
-Dennis nods, and lets go of his hand.
+Dennis nods, and releases the other man's hand briskly.

 “I think,” he says, carefully, “that I’m done here.”
 He hesitates, then: “Would you like to join me for a drink?”
 Blaise nods.
 He is glad to have company besides the shadows of memories that this place brings.
 They walk in simple silence, until Blaise speaks up.